Grigory Yevdokimov: Early career and Revolution

-In 1920-23, Yevdokimov was chairman of the Petrograd Council of Trade Unions.
+In 1920–23, Yevdokimov was chairman of the Petrograd Council of Trade Unions.
 In 1923, he was again elected to the Central Committee, and appointed Deputy Chairman of the Petrograd Soviet.

 The Opposition

 During the power struggle that followed the death of Vladimir Lenin in 1924, Yevdokimov backed Grigory Zinoviev against Leon Trotsky, and then against Joseph Stalin.
 In January 1925, he backed a resolution proposed by another Zinoviev supporter, Pyotr Zalutsky to expel Trotsky from the communist party, and when this was blocked by Stalin and others, he complained that they were "too soft".

-On 1 January 1926, Yevdokimov was appointed a Secretary of the Central Committee - one of a team of four working with Stalin, the General Secretary - and a member of the Organizing Bureau.
+On 1 January 1926, Yevdokimov was appointed a Secretary of the Central Committee – one of a team of four working with Stalin, the General Secretary – and a member of the Organizing Bureau.
 This appointment came at the end of the 14th party Congress, during which there had been an open split between Stalin and Zinoviev, with the Leningrad (St Petersburg) delegation unanimously backing Zinoviev.
-When the Central Committee next met, on 31 March.
-Yevdokimov submitted a long, written complaint about what he called "the massacre of the Leningrad organisation" conducted after the congress, in which he alleged that that more than 200 party members had been exiled from the city to remote parts of Northwestern Russia, and more than 1,500 others - including Zinoviev - had been sacked from their posts.
+When the Central Committee next met, on 31 March, Yevdokimov submitted a long written complaint about what he called "the massacre of the Leningrad organisation" conducted after the congress, in which he alleged that more than 200 party members had been exiled from the city to remote parts of Northwestern Russia, and more than 1,500 others – including Zinoviev – had been sacked from their posts.

 After the unification of the supporters of Leon Trotsky and Grigory Zinoviev, which took place in the spring of 1926, Yevdokimov became an active participant in the "United Opposition."
 He was removed from his positions as a party secretary and member of the Orgburo on 9 April 1926.
-On 14 November 1927 he was expelled from the Central Committee, along with all the other of that body who were backing the opposition, while Trotsky and Zinoviev were expelled from the party, and he was one of 75 members of the Left Opposition expelled from the party during the 15th Party Congress in December 1927.
+On 14 November 1927 he was expelled from the Central Committee, along with all the others of that body who were backing the opposition, while Trotsky and Zinoviev were expelled from the party, and he was one of 75 members of the Left Opposition expelled from the party during the 15th Party Congress in December 1927.

 In 1928, Yevdokimov joined Zinoviev and his other former supporters in renouncing the opposition and appealing for reinstatement.
+He was readmitted to the party and given a minor post managing the dairy industry.

+Arrest and execution

-He was readmitted to the party and a minor post managing the dairy industry, but on 8 December 1934, in the wake of the assassination of Sergei Kirov, he was expelled from the party for the second time and arrested.
-On 15-16 January, he was one of 19 defendants put on trial in Leningrad, accused of running a conspiratorial 'Moscow Centre'.
+Police raided Yevdokimov's apartment on 8 December 1934, eight days after the assassination of Sergei Kirov, and found numerous documents and leaflets dating from his time as an active oppositionist.
+He claimed that they belonged to his son-in-law.
+He was arrested that same day, and was expelled from the communist party a week later.
+On 15–16 January, he was one of 19 defendants put on trial in Leningrad, accused of running a conspiratorial 'Moscow Centre'.
 During this trial, he emphatically denied any involvement in Kirov's assassination.
 He was sentenced to eight years in prison.